-- 1 Use Source 1.38 to rank the six inhabited continents from the continent with the most runoff to the continent with the least. - 2 Which river carries the most water and how does it compare to other rivers?
+- Use Source 1 to rank the six inhabited continents in order from the continent that has the most run-off to the continent with the least. - 2 Which river carries the most water and how does it compare to other rivers?

-- 3 Look carefully at Source 1.40. - a Which region of the world is the wettest?
+- 3 Look carefully at Source 3. - a Which region of the world is the wettest?
 Why do you think this is the case? - b Which part of Africa experiences the lowest rainfall?
 What type of landscape would you expect to find here? - c Which part of Asia is the wettest?
 What are some of the advantages and disadvantages of high rainfall? - d Does the region north of the Arctic Circle have low or high rainfall?
 How might much of the water in this region be stored?

-The world's drinking water
+2.11 The world's drinking water